 The Changing Course: Reversing Direct Oral Anticoagulants in the Emergency Department that will be hosted by the Maryland ACEP Chapter will now be held on Thursday, March 18th in conjunction with the Maryland ACEP Chapter Educational Conference & Annual Meeting.
-By combining these two events, you will be able to get 7-seven hours of CME.
-Registration and other information will be posted as it becomes available.
+By combining these two events, you will be able to get an additional hour of CME.
+Registration and other information can be found here.

 The development of direct oral anticoagulants (DOACs) has advanced the therapeutic landscape for the management of thromboembolic events.
 Specific agents that rapidly reverse the effects of DOACs are now available and offer safe and effective options for patients who experience an emergency DOAC-associated bleeding event.